Electronics 101

 While the terms PWB and PCB reflect historical nuances in board fabrication, they both describe non-functional substrates — until PCBA brings them to life.
 But the shift from PWB to PCB wasn’t just about terminology.
 It reflected a major leap in how electronics are designed and manufactured, paving the way for more complex, high-performance systems.

-Now, with the rise of additive manufacturing, we are well on our way to another transformation — one that could merge PCB fabrication with assembly.
+Now, with the rise of PCB additive manufacturing, we are well on our way to another transformation — one that could merge PCB fabrication with PCB assembly.
 The fascinating journey of electronics is far from over.
 As we rethink legacy technologies and embrace new PCB manufacturing methods, the future of circuit boards will continue to evolve in ways we have yet to imagine, but one thing is for sure: the future is being built layer by layer.

 Want to see our additive PCB prototyping projects?
 Check out these resources: